PipeOptim: Ensuring Effective 1F1B Schedule with Optimizer-Dependent Weight Prediction: Related Work

-Pipeline model parallelism can be combined with data parallelism to scale pipeline parallelism from single computing nodes to multi-node-multi-GPU systems.
-Many popular PMP approaches such as PipeDream~\cite{narayanan2019pipedream}, PipeDream-2BW~\cite{narayanan2021memory}, Chimera~\cite{li2021chimera}, and DAPPLE~\cite{fan2021dapple} support this hybrid-parallel training manner.
-An alternative manifestation of hybrid parallelism involves simultaneously integrating data parallelism, tensor parallelism, and pipeline model parallelism.
-Examples of this approach include DistBelief~\cite{dean2012large} and Megatron-LM~\cite{narayanan2021efficient}, which are specifically crafted for the training of large-scale deep neural network models.
+PMP can be combined with data parallelism to scale pipeline parallelism from single-node systems to multi-node, multi-GPU systems.
+Many popular PMP approaches, such as PipeDream~\cite{narayanan2019pipedream}, PipeDream-2BW~\cite{narayanan2021memory}, Chimera~\cite{li2021chimera}, and DAPPLE~\cite{fan2021dapple}, support this hybrid-parallel training manner.
+An alternative form of hybrid parallelism involves simultaneously integrating data parallelism, tensor parallelism, and PMP (known as 3D parallelism).
+Examples of this approach include DistBelief~\cite{dean2012large}, DeepSpeed, and Megatron-LM~\cite{narayanan2021efficient}, all of which are specifically designed for training large-scale deep neural network models.